Yadvendradev Vikramsinh Jhala

 Yadvendradev Vikramsinh Jhala is an Indian scientist and conservationist.
-He recently ended his tenure as the Dean at the Wildlife Institute of India in Dehradun.
+He was the faculty and Dean (2018 -23) of the Wildlife Institute of India in Dehradun for 30 years, and is a Senior Scientist of the Indian National Science Academy hosted at the National Centre for Biological Sciences, Bengaluru.

-Jhala led a long-term research project on Asiatic lions.
-Since 2002, Jhala has been working with Project Tiger, where he designed and led the implementation of national scale population assessments for tigers, other carnivores, ungulates and monitoring of habitats.
-The last national assessment of 2018–19, where he led the implementation of scientific components, was accorded a status of the Guinness world record for the largest wildlife survey with camera traps.
+Jhala led long-term research projects on Indian wolves and Asiatic lions.
+Since 2002, Jhala has been working with National Tiger Conservation Authority Project Tiger, where he designed and led the implementation of national scale population assessments for tigers, other carnivores, ungulates and monitoring of habitats.
+He designed and implemented the conservation initiatives of reintroducing the cheetah to India, and conservation breeding of the Great Indian Bustard.